 To learn more click the following link.

-Start your own fundraising campaign in support of our mission.
+Start your own fundraising campaign in support of Type One.

 Financial assistance will be granted based on the need demonstrated by household income, expenses and/or extenuating circumstances.
 Upon receipt of all required documentation, financial assistance applications will be reviewed to determine the level of support Type One will provide.
 This information is kept confidential.
 If you have questions regarding this process, please email us at email@example.com.